 Or it can be something as simple as:

 "Follow the tasks while speaking your thoughts aloud."

 When it's time to setup your tasks, make them as clear as possible.

 "What is your first impression of this web page?
 What is this page for?"

-"Search for availability and select a room for 2 adults and 2 kids (5 and 6 years old) for 4 nights on a 4-star hotel in Paris."
+"Search for availability and select a room for two adults and two kids (five and six years old) for four nights in a 4-star hotel in Paris."

 "Go through the whole checkout process.
 DON’T click on the final submit button."

-Since there is a 20-minutes time limit for the standard tests when using the Userfeel testers, for tests that have a lot of tasks, give a time hint on how much time the user should spend on each one of them.
+Since there is a 20-minutes time limit for standard tests when using Userfeel testers, for tests that have a lot of tasks, give a hint about how much time the user should spend on each one.

 "What is your first impression of this web page?
 What is this page for?
 Who is the target audience?
 Browse around for 1-2 minutes providing your feedback."